Mikhus/wsgikit/README.md

 Installation
 --------------------------------------------------------------------------------
+Before installing wsgikit module, be ensure you have Cython module installed.
+Installation as easy as:

+    > pip install cython

+or

+    > easy_install sython

+There is also possibility to install Cython manually.
+Just download the package from http://cython.org/#download, unpack it and run:

+    > cd cython
+    > python setup.py install

-This module is availabe via Python Package Index (PyPI).
-Installation is possible with pip or easy_install, like
+Than wsgikit module is availabe to install via Python Package Index (PyPI).
+Installation is also as easy as:

     > pip install wsgikit
 or